 Over the course of 45 to 50 years scientists primarily in Japan, but throughout the world discovered that certain mushrooms like Reishi, Turkey tail, Maitake and Shiitake have elements called polysaccharides in them.
 Polysaccharides is just another name for 'many sugars'.
 These are not the same kind of sugar as refined white sugar, its way more complex.
 It has a protein core and then many sugars branching out appearing like a test tube brush.

-What the scientists found, which includes myself, is that these polysaccharides attach to certain receptors on immune cells (Natural Killer, CD8, macrophage and T helper 1) and make them more aggressive.
+What the scientists found, which includes myself, is that these polysaccharides, as well as other polyphenols, and antioxidants, attach to certain receptors on innate immune cells (Natural Killer, CD8, macrophage and T helper 1) and make them more aggressive.

 This is particularly important for cancer patients.
 Solid tumors create a microenvironment around themselves that causes these cells, once they are in the vicinity, to become 'sleepy' and less effective at locating pre cancerous and cancerous cells and ridding the body of them.
 What research has shown is that when these polysaccharides attach to the receptors, even within the microenvironment of the solid tumors, the immune cell are more effective at doing their jobs.
 As a result of research done by scientists, the Japanese pharmaceutical companies manufacture a purified version of the polysaccharide called PSK which is administered during chemotherapy to help with immunity.